What is mold and where does it come from?

 Often, when there is a mold infestation there will be a noticeable moldy smell present.
 A more specialized and reliable way of detecting mold is to have professional mold testing done in the building or by utilizing mold test kits to collect and test samples.
 Regardless of the method used to detect mold, if you determine that mold growth exists in your home, you must take action immediately.

 An adjuster and your insurer will investigate your claim.
 While it is important to cooperate with the investigation, know your rights.
 Florida law requires insurers to act in good faith in the settlement of claims, and to promptly settle claims when an obligation to settle a claim has become reasonably clear.
-Your insurer will likely ask you to complete a sworn proof of loss.
-Before you complete the document, it may be helpful to speak to a professional.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].